triggermesh/triggermesh/docs/targets/kafka.md

 ### Kafka Target as an event Sink

-A Kafka Target is addressable, which means it can be used as a Sink for Knative components.
+A `KafkaTarget` is addressable, which means it can be used as a Sink for Knative components.

 ```yaml
 apiVersion: eventing.knative.dev/v1beta1